apollosolutions/federation-2-readiness/README.md

 ## Known Limitations

-- Publish only as source code to Github.
+- Published only as source code to Github.
 Not available on NPM.
+- Query plan diffing is naive and susceptible to false negatives due to field ordering in selection sets.
 - The versions of Fed 1 and Fed 2 composition may not match what's running in Apollo Studio or Rover.
 - I haven't written any tests!